What SIL Is

 What Makes SIL Different

 Most AI labs build applications on top of opaque models.
-SIL builds the semantic substrate beneath them.
+SIL builds the semantic substrate beneath them — the layer that makes model outputs inspectable, traceable, and composable with human judgment.

 Core Commitments